gitbucket/gitbucket/contrib/README.md

 # Contrib Notes #

-The configuration adapts according to the OS.
+The configuration script adapts according to the OS.
-Linux directory contains scripts for Ubuntu and RedHat.
+The `linux` directory contains scripts for Ubuntu and RedHat.
 The Mac scripts have been folded in as well.
 Common scripts are in this directory.

 This version of scripts has so far only been tested on Ubuntu and Mac.
 Someone else will have to test on RedHat.

-To run, type:
+To run:

-    install
+1. Edit `gitbucket.conf` to suit.
+2. Type: `install`